augustineezinwa/Maintenance-Tracker/README.md

 * Users can view all Their requests in Maintenance-Tracker
 * Users can create their requests in Maintenance-Tracker
 * Users can update their requests in Maintenance-Tracker
+* Admin can view all requests in Maintenance-Tracker
+* Admin can approve any request in Maintenance-Tracker
+* Admin can disapprove any request in Maintenance-Tracker
+* Admin can resolve any request in Maintenance-Tracker
+* Users can only see their request
+### Authentication
+* Every user is authenticated during login or signup
+* Maintenance-Tracker makes use of json web token during authentication
+* Every endpoint is secured except the signup or login endpoint
+* Maintenance-Tracker recognises admin upon login as admin data is preseeded into database
+* Users cant access the admin endpoints

 ## Technology